Gitmaxd/ai-init/README.md

 1. **Symlink Creation**: Some environments may require administrative privileges to create symlinks.
 Try running with elevated permissions if symlinks aren't created.

-2. **Dependency Installation**: Use the `--verbose` flag to see detailed logs for debugging dependency installation issues.
+2. **Missing Files**: Use the `--verbose` flag to see detailed logs for debugging file copying issues.

-3. **Template Availability**: If you receive a message about a template not being found, the system will automatically fall back to the Next.js template.
+3. **Windows Users**: On Windows, symlinks will be replaced with file copies due to permission restrictions.

 ## 👥 Contributing